 Project staff convened 16 meetings during its funding.
 The funding also covered an evaluation of the project.

 - During the pilot phase two mid-size communities with a significant number of past and current RWJF grantees planned and held one to one-and-a-half day public meetings to advance work on a significant local health issue.
-The communities and topics were:

 - A renewal grant extended the model to four mid-sized cities and one large city: